yogeshjain999/representable/README.md

 }
 ```

 The above code will *add* a new `Song` per incoming item.
-Each instance will still be extended and populated with attribues (note that you can [change that](#skipping-rendering-or-parsing) as well).
+Each instance will still be extended and populated with attributes (note that you can [change that](#skipping-rendering-or-parsing) as well).

 This gives you all the freedom you need for your nested parsing.